 Budgeting details and requirements vary considerably depending on the sponsor and type of proposal.
 It is helpful to consider the following questions prior to developing a budget:

-Although cost principles specifically apply to federally sponsored agreements, the Office of Management and Budget (OMB) Circular A-21 (Cost Principles for Educational Institutions) is commonly used to describe the cost principles for all sponsored agreements at Cornell.
+Although cost principles specifically apply to federally sponsored agreements, the Office of Management and Budget (OMB) Uniform Guidance (UG) (2 CFR 200) (Cost Principles for Educational Institutions) is commonly used to describe the cost principles for all sponsored agreements at Cornell.
 The tests for appropriateness under these principles are:

 Direct costs are costs that can be identified specifically with a particular sponsored project, an instructional activity, or any other institutional activity; or can be directly assigned to such activities relatively easily with a high degree of accuracy.
 F&A costs are costs that are incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institutional activity.

 At Cornell direct costs relate to the primary functions or cost objectives of instruction and department research, organized research, and public service.
 F&A costs consist of expenses relating to the support of the primary functions, including academic administration; University Library operations; plant operations; administrative salaries and expenses of offices such as the President, Provost, Vice Provosts, Human Resources, and Supply Management Services; grant and contract administration and accounting; general expenses including insurance, taxes, and campus security; and depreciation for use of buildings and equipment.